Austinwrap/BananaGram/README.md

     }

     /* ------- BANANA FACT POPUP ------- */
-    // Over 20 facts for extra fun :)
     const facts = [
       "Bananas are one of the most popular fruits in the world!", "Bananas are technically berries!",